India: What's behind ethnic violence in Manipur state? – DW – 05/09/2023

 Manipur's government is run by Prime Minister Narendra Modi's Bharatiya Janata Party (BJP).

-To restore order, New Delhi has deployed thousands of security personnel to the state.

-Manipur Chief Minister N. Biren Singh told a press briefing late on Monday around 230 people were injured, 35,000 displaced, and about 1,700 houses burnt by protesters.
+Manipur Chief Minister N. Biren Singh said at a press briefing late Monday that around 230 people were injured, 35,000 displaced, and about 1,700 houses burnt by protesters.

 "The situation is slowly limping back to normal ...
 We shall order a high level probe to enquire into the violent clashes," he said.